fedoco/itc-reporter/README.md

                         specific date range
-    getOptInReport      download contact information for customers who opt in to share their contact information with you generateToken       generate a token for accessing iTunes Connect (expires after 180 days) and optionally store it in the macOS Keychain
+    getOptInReport      download contact information for customers who opt in to share their contact information with you getPreOrderReport   download a summary report file of pre-ordered items for a specific date range
+    generateToken       generate a token for accessing iTunes Connect (expires after 180 days) and optionally store it in the macOS Keychain